QubitPi/elk-release-definition-template/README.md

 Troubleshooting
 ---------------

-**Q**: I updated template (such as a tempate parameter name) but it was not taking effect in the pipeline that uses this template.
+**Q**: I updated template (such as a template parameter name) but it was not taking effect in the pipeline that uses this template.

 **A**: This is because the pipeline is still referencing the old template definition.
 Note that when template is republished, it doesn't automatically refresh the pipeline that uses this template.
 There are 2 approaches for solving